IordanisKokk/leafy-backend/README.md

-# 🌿 House-Plant Management API
+# 🌿 leafy - A House-Plant Management API

 A fully-typed **Node.js + TypeScript** backend for tracking your house plants, their care schedules, and species data.
 It exposes a JWT-secured REST API, ships with Docker for friction-free local setup, and serves live Swagger docs.